Illia-Pyv/CryptoPass/README.md

    - The uninstall.bat is pretty self-explanatory innit?
      But note that uninstall.bat only works if you have set it up with setup.bat before.

-And also you will need to have Java 16 installed on your computer and set is as an environment variable.
-You will find a lot of tutorials on that online.
-I will meanwhile try to write a batch file that handles that in a future release.

 # And now have fun with CryptoPass!!!